-There is no denying we Americans consume too much sugar.
-Pure sugar offers little to no nutrients and is what I call an empty calorie.
+There is no denying Americans consume too much sugar.
+Sugar offers little to no nutrients and are essentially empty calories.

-A little coconut sugar sprinkled on oatmeal, some dates blended into almond milk and pure maple syrup atop pancakes.
+Sweet treats are meant to be consumed sparingly.
+A little coconut sugar sprinkled on oatmeal, dates blended in almond milk, and a drizzle of maple syrup atop pancakes.

 When purchasing applesauce make sure it’s void of high fructose corn syrup or other additional sweeteners.
 Read the ingredient list – the fewer ingredients, the better.
 Commercial applesauce can still be made of apples, water, and ascorbic acid (Vit c as a preservative).
 Although applesauce is technically not a sweetener it’s one of my favorite baking swaps for sugar.